agduchesne/occupancy_syrphidae/README.md

 *Simulations* —— This folder contains the outputs of the Simulation tests produced by Simulation.R.

-*PosteriorPredCheck* —— This folder contains the outputs of the Posterior Predictive Checks performed by syrphidae_occupancy_main.R.
-The Posterior Predictive Check simulates data using model estimates to evaluate how well the model estimates can explain the real observations.
+*PosteriorPredCheck* —— This folder contains the output of the Posterior Predictive Checks performed by syrphidae_occupancy_main.R.
+The Posterior Predictive Checks simulate data using model estimates to evaluate how well the model estimates can explain the real observations.

 *SensitivityModels.R* —— This R script was used to run the occupancy model under different grid cell and time period sizes, to assess the sensitivity of my conclusions to the chosen spatial/temporal scales.